Abdelmadjid Tebboune: Political career

 Tebboune was Minister-Delegate for Local Government from 1991 to 1992, during the last months of Chadli Benjedid's presidency.
 Later, under President Abdelaziz Bouteflika, he served in the government as Minister of Communication and Culture from 1999 to 2000 and then as Minister-Delegate for Local Government from 2000 to 2001.
 He was the Minister of Housing and Urban Planning from 2001 to 2002.
 Ten years later, in 2012, he returned to the post of Minister of Housing in the government of Prime Minister Abdelmalek Sellal.
 He was also found in the Panama Papers.

-Following the May 2017 parliamentary election, President Bouteflika appointed Tebboune to succeed Sellal as Prime Minister on 24 May 2017.
-The appointment of Tebboune was considered surprising by Algerian political elites, who had expected Sellal to be reappointed.
+Following the May 2017 parliamentary election, President Bouteflika appointed Tebboune to succeed Sellal as prime minister on 24 May 2017.
+The appointment of Tebboune surprised Algerian political elites, who had expected Sellal to be reappointed.
 The new government headed by Tebboune was appointed on 25 May.

-Tebboune served as Prime Minister for less than three months.
+Tebboune served as prime minister for less than three months.
 Bouteflika dismissed him and appointed Ahmed Ouyahia to succeed him on 15 August 2017; Ouyahia took office the next day.